-The judge needs to hear information about your child, you, and your ex.
 The judge needs to know about these particular things:

 - how you help your child have a good relationship with the other parent